Mightybaac/Solana-Send/README.md

 Copy Solana-Send.js code into this new file.

-In your CRM-in-Rails code, import the Solana-Send.js file where you need to use the Solana functionality, for example in the customers controller or model.
+In your CRM-in-Rails code, import the Add-to-CRM.rb file where you need to use the Solana functionality, for example in the customers controller or model.

 Call the checkBalance() and sendTransaction() functions as needed in your CRM-in-Rails code.